microcks/microcks.io/content/documentation/guides/installation/externals.md

 ## 2. Locally extend container images

 The first step is very convenient when you’re having a local evaluation of Microcks using the [Docker Compose installation](/documentation/guides/installation/docker-compose).
-A local `lib` folder can be simply mounted within the image `/deployments/lib` directory and additional `JAVA_*` environment variables are set to load all the JARs found at this location.
+A local `lib` folder can be simply mounted within the image `/deployments/lib` directory, and additional `JAVA_*` environment variables are set to load all the JARs found at this location.

 > 🗒️ It's worth noting that even if we mentioned Docker Compose above, the solution is similar for Podman Compose.

 ### For Webapp component

-1. Put your Jar files into a dedicated folder (i.e. `./lib`)
+1. Put your Jar files into a dedicated folder (i.e., `./lib`)
-2. Add the following lines into your compose file for the Microcks container:
+2. Add the following lines to your compose file for the Microcks container:

 ```yaml
     volumes: